qe201020335/BeatSaberOffsetMigrator/README.md

 11. In EasyOffset's controller settings menu save the current offset to a profile
 12. Toggle off the `Apply Offset` option in the `OFFSET HELPER` menu
 13. Uninstall `BeatSaberOffsetMigrator`

+> [!NOTE]
+> It is not recommended to play with this mod installed.
+All the offset logic only applies in the menu.
+>
+> Please uninstall this mod once you verified the offset is correctly imported by EasyOffset.